 One of the most indulgent Thailand attractions is the country’s mouth-watering culinary scene.
 Such is the reputation of Thai food you’ll be likely to stroll past one or two Thai restaurants in your local town.
 But there’s no better place to tuck into some of the country’s most famous dishes than in the restaurants or street food stands that adorn the capital city Bangkok.
 Whether you go for pad thai, phat thai kung or kuay tiew, you’ll be spoilt for choice for dining locations in the capital.
 From the upper-class restaurants serving authentic meals, to street food areas like Ratchawat Market and Sukhumvit Street.
 All inclusive Thailand holidays always have a big focus on food and no two holidays to Thailand will be the same in terms of culinary experience.
 On Thailand's islands - like Koh Samui and Phuket - you'll find a range of seafood with a Thai twist.

 Mainly down to the stunning scenery, coastal beauty and its vibrancy and culture, Thailand is a romantic place.
 Among the most endearing Thailand attractions are the beaches – a real magnet for couples.
-Around Phuket you’ll discover wonderful strips of sand backed by fine dining, spa treatments and luxury all inclusive hotels, resulting in the perfect getaway for loved ones.
+Around Phuket you’ll discover wonderful strips of sand backed by fine dining, spa treatments and luxury all inclusive hotels, making Phuket the perfect getaway for loved ones.

 Around Krabi, couples will find much of the same, but it is the mesmerising boat trips that make this destination particularly romantic.
 Bobbing along between karst islands, finding hidden lagoons and deserted coves – roaming around Krabi is like like living out your very own secret love story.
-Even around the capital city you can find this sort of romance in close quarters – escaping to the beach resort of Hua Hin will provide ample respite from the city chaos for lovers.
+Even around Bangkok you can find this sort of romance in close quarters – escaping to the beach resort of Hua Hin will provide ample respite from the city chaos for lovers.

 The northern retreat of Pai is situated in a picturesque valley near Chiang Mai and has become a popular retreat for hippies, drawing to a contagious bohemian atmosphere.
 The surrounding countryside is the area’s main draw, boasting waterfalls, mountainous vistas and gushing rivers.